denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e12.md

 NAME           READY   STATUS           AGE vault-issuer   True    Vault verified   140m
 ```
 Looks good, now we can actually use it.
-Lets say we want to create a certificate request for our wordpress site, and store the outcome in a secured object within k8s, we can set this as declarative state in a file.
+Lets say we want to create a certificate request for our wordpress site, and store the outcome in a secured object within k8s, we can set this as declarative state in a file. (locate the "wp.kernelcon2020k8s.org_cert.yaml" file in your current dir, should be "KernelCon2020K8s/Exercises/Defend/Files/defend_e12" remember)
 ```bash
 cat wp.kernelcon2020k8s.org_cert.yaml